-Related Party Transactions may be found under Notes to the Consolidated Financial Statements, which is included in the Corporation's Annual Report, SEC Form 17-A, and Definitive Information Statement.
+Related Party Transactions may be found under Note 27 of the Notes to the Consolidated Financial Statements, which is included in the Corporation's Annual Report, SEC Form 17-A, and Definitive Information Statement.

 J. RIGHTS OF STOCKHOLDERS

 1) Right to participate effectively in and vote in Annual/Special Stockholders' Meetings